 For the First Roll: On a clean surface, roll out dough as thin as possible, sprinkling flour as needed to prevent dough from sticking to the rolling pin.
 The final dimensions of the dough should be roughly 16 inches by 10 inches, and should be paper thin and translucent.

 Using a small offset spatula, dab 1 tablespoon (15g) of softened ghee across surface of rolled out dough.
 Sprinkle a pinch of flour over ghee.
 Starting from the top, roll dough sheet until it is coiled into one long snake.
 Coil each end of the dough log inward until they meet at the center, then fold the two coils onto each other and press together firmly.
 Repeat with remaining portions of dough.
-Set aside coiled dough ball to rest covered for at least one hour at room temperature and up to 24 hours in the refrigerator.
+Set aside coiled dough balls to rest covered for at least one hour at room temperature and up to 24 hours in the refrigerator.

 For the Final Roll: On a lightly floured surface with a rolling pin, roll each coiled dough ball into a circle about 8 inches in diameter and 1/8-inch thick.
 Lightly dust paratha, rolling pin, and counter with flour as needed to prevent sticking, dusting off any excess flour at the end.
 Rotate paratha after each roll to maintain an even shape.
 Cook rolled out parathas right away, or store between layers of parchment and wrapped in plastic wrap in the refrigerator for up to three days.

 Cooking the Parathas: Preheat a heavy gauge 10-12 inch skillet over medium-low heat.
 Working with one paratha at a time, cook in the dry skillet until dusty and dry to the touch, about 3 minutes per side.
 (After this first cook, the parathas can be stacked between sheets of parchment, wrapped in plastic, and stored in the refrigerator for 1 week or freezer for 3 months and cooked from frozen as needed).